 Home > 2015 ICD-10-CM Diagnosis Codes > Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified R00-R99 > General symptoms and signs R50-R69 > Headache R51-

-R51 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+R51 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disorder characterized by a sensation of marked discomfort in the face.